-As the proprietor of the Commonwealth's workers' compensation system, the Department of Industrial Accidents (DIA) is committed to ensuring the system is efficient and user-friendly.
+As the administrator of the workers' compensation system in the Commonwealth, the Department of Industrial Accidents (DIA) is committed to ensuring the system is efficient and user-friendly.

 We adjudicate disputed workers' compensation claims fairly and promptly.
-Our Division of Dispute Resolution is tasked with swiftly resolving matters that have a real impact on the lives of injured workers and on the bottom line of Commonwealth businesses.
-We manage our caseload in an efficient and expeditious manner with the goal for quick just case resolution.
+Our Division of Dispute Resolution is tasked with swiftly resolving matters that have a real impact on the lives of injured workers and on the bottom line of businesses in the Commonwealth.
+We manage our caseload in an efficient and expeditious manner with the goal of quick, just case resolution.

 The DIA has recently overhauled Utilization Review (UR) regulations, providing the claimant with the best possible medical care at the lowest possible cost.
 Our Office of Health Policy has instituted a more stringent UR agent certification process and conducts frequent audits of these entities.